 Background: Chronotherapeutics, the drug delivery based on circadian rhythm, is recently

-show circadian variation that demands time scheduled drug release for effective drug action.
+circadian variation that demands time scheduled drug release for effective drug action.
+Therefore, the

-So, Pulsatile drug delivery system have been designed to confer preprogrammed drug
+pulsatile drug delivery system has been designed to confer preprogrammed drug delivery.

-optimized and characterized in order to achieve floating and pulsatile release of Ramipril.
+and characterized in order to achieve the floating and pulsatile release of ramipril.

-Results: Independent variables exhibited significant effect on the drug release of the prepared
+Results: Independent variables exhibited a significant effect on the drug release of the prepared formulations.

-formulations.
-Results showed that time between the release of fractions of dose increased
+Results showed that time between the release of fractions of dose increased with an increase

-with increase in formaldehyde: isopropanol ratio and duration of exposure to formaldehyde vapors with no
+in formaldehyde: isopropanol ratio and duration of exposure to formaldehyde vapors with no

 Conclusion: The results of the designed system revealed that an optimum exposure of 1:2 of isopropanol:

-formaldehyde vapours for sixty minutes resulted in desired release of second pulse of dose
+formaldehyde vapors for sixty minutes resulted in the desired release of second pulse of dose

-achieving floating and pulsed release of hypertensive drug opening a ‘new lease of life’ to the
+and pulsed release of hypertensive drug opening a ‘new lease of life’ to the existing drug molecule.